jatiiiiiinnnnnn/LawLytics/README.md

 **From legalese to plain speak, instantly.**

-LexiLens is an **AI-powered legal co-pilot** designed to demystify complex legal documents.
+LawLytics is an **AI-powered legal co-pilot** designed to demystify complex legal documents.
 It transforms dense contracts, case files, and agreements into **simple, actionable insights**.

 ✅ Instantly analyze documents for risks
 ✅ Generate interactive case timelines